 There is no better example of this trope than the New York Dolls.
 They are revered as proto-punks, early players on the lower Manhattan scene that produced The Ramones, Television, Talking Heads et al. Their look fell somewhere between androgynous and full-out drag, and for that they are credited as a major influence on glam-metal.

-The original Dolls were plagued by dysfunction and drug abuse — the late guitarist Johnny Thunders was a classic junkie — but, according to frontman David Johansen, the main reason the Dolls packed it in was that they were broke and hungry.
+The original Dolls were plagued by abject drug abuse the late guitarist Johnny Thunders was a classic junkie and dysfunction, but, according to frontman David Johansen, the main reason the Dolls packed it in was that they were broke and hungry.